Boyahankuke/CKG-TPI/README.md

 CKG-TPI is a novel graph neural network-based approach for predicting TCR-peptide binding specificity.
 This method constructs a collaborative knowledge graph (CKG) that integrates peptide and TCR amino acid sequences along with their biological context.

 # Dependencies
-CKG-TPI is writen in Python based on Pytorch.
+CKG-TPI is writen in Python (python 3.8) based on Pytorch.
 The required software dependencies are listed below:
 ```
 torch
 tqdm